na-na-hi/renget/archive/CharacterProvider.md

 These prompts are garbage if you want:
 • Make all characters horny on main and whore-like.
 • Make AI write like a complete pervert.
-• Political satire. (why???)
+• Political satire. (even why???)
 • Guro. (untested)

-If you have issues with your output, please check [my recommendations](https://rentry.co/CharacterProvider#how-to-use-and-recommendations).
+If you have issues with your output, please check [my recommendations](https://rentry.co/CharacterProvider#how-to-use-and-recommendations) and [FAQ](https://rentry.co/CharacterProvider#6-faq).
 I explained how to prevent:
 • Structure loops.
 (Problem: Repetition of same structured massages)
 • Context loops.
-(Problem: Lack of context - will be added soon)
+(Problem: Lack of context)
 • AI writing as {{user}}.
-(Problem: Bad card issue - will be added soon)
+(Problem: Bad card issue)
 • Generally bad output.
-(Problem: "Ah, ah, mistress" issue - will be added soon)
+(Problem: "Ah, ah, mistress" issue)

 > Sometimes I leave orthographic mistakes.
 If they are major - I fix them and reupload.
 If they are not significant - I fix them in next versions, because using text editor, putting it in .zip, uploading to catbox, changing rentry is an 'ugh' action chain.
 Also I am sorry for some design inconsistences, this rentry is constantly evolving.